 MODERN CHAMPION

 The JOOP!
-A/W 2019 collection – ‘Urban Ambassador’ – blends comfort, flexibility and individuality, designed for modern living in bustling cities or men with a passion for culture, who move through the urban environment with ease and self-confidence.
+A/W 2019 collection – ‘Urban Ambassador’ – blends comfort, flexibility and individuality, designed for modern living in bustling cities; for men with a passion for culture, who move through the urban environment with ease and self-confidence.
 JOOP! also presents a capsule collection – ‘Dynamic Products’ – that explores the qualities of jersey.
 Suits, jackets, trousers, shirts and sweaters combine to create a stylish modern look based on casual comfort and fashion-forward thinking.
 Perfect for life on the go, on (business) trips, flights or in the city.

 www.joop.com